IMPORTANT NOTICE REGARDING THE SIBELIUS SCORCH FILES FOR OUT-OF-COPYRIGHT PIECES – Posted 24 March 2016

 When I first started this site, I provided Sibelius Scorch files for all out-of-copyright pieces.

-You are likely to find more and more Sibelius Scorch files not working.
+On this site you are likely to find more and more Sibelius Scorch files not working.
 Occasionally I can correct the problem, but in the majority of cases it is out of my hands.

 I have decided, therefore, not to provide Sibelius Scorch files for any new additions after 31 March 2016.
 I will leave existing Sibelius Scorch files in place, but will offer no support for them.